kennysong/tinysmpc/README.md

 shared_b = b.share([alice])
 ```

-Compute any arithmetic function over the encrypted fractions.
+Compute any arithmetic function over the encrypted shares.

 ```python
 shared_output =  (shared_a * shared_b) - 5 * (shared_a + shared_b)
 ```

-Decrypt the output of the function by sending all encrypted fractions to Alice (or vice versa).
+Decrypt the output of the function by sending all encrypted shares to Alice (or vice versa).

 ```python
 shared_output.reconstruct(alice)